-Satisfactory Evidence - "Satisfactory Evidence" means the absence of any information, evidence, or other circumstances which would lead a reasonable person to believe that the individual is not the individual he or she claims to be and (A) paper identification documents or (B) the oath of a single credible witness or (C) the oaths of two credible witnesses under penalty of perjury, as specified below:
+Satisfactory Evidence - "Satisfactory Evidence" means the absence of any information, evidence, or other circumstances which would lead a reasonable person to believe that the individual is not the individual he or she claims to be and (A) identification documents or (B) the oath of a single credible witness or (C) the oaths of two credible witnesses under penalty of perjury, as specified below:

-- A. Paper Identification Documents Identity of the signer can be established by the notary public's reasonable reliance on the presentation of any one of the following documents, if the identification document is current or has been issued within five years (Civil Code section 1185(b)(3) & (4)): - 1.
-An identification card or driver's license issued by the California Department of Motor Vehicles: - 2.
-A United States passport; - 3.
-Other California-approved identification card, consisting of any one of the following, provided that it also contains a photograph, description of the person, signature of the person, and an identifying number: - (a) A passport issued by a foreign government, provided that it has been stamped by the U.S. Immigration and Naturalization Service or the U.S. Citizenship and Immigration Services; - (b) A driver's license issued by another state or by a Canadian or Mexican public agency authorized to issue driver's licenses; - (c) An identification card issued by another state; - (d) A United States military identification card with the required photograph, description of the person, signature of the person, and an identifying number.
-(Some military identification cards do not contain all the required information.); - (e) An inmate identification card issued by the California Department of Corrections and Rehabilitation, if the inmate is in custody; or - (f) An employee identification card issued by an agency or office of the State of California, or an agency or office of a city, county, or city and county in California.
+A. Identification Documents - The notary public can establish the identity of the signer using identification documents as follows (Civil Code section 1185(b)(3) and (4)):

+1. There is reasonable reliance on any one of the following forms of identification, provided it is current or was issued within 5 years:

+a.
+An identification card or driver's license issued by the California Department of Motor Vehicles;

+b.
+A United States passport;

+c.
+An inmate identification card issued by the California Department of Corrections and Rehabilitation, if the inmate is in custody in California state prison;

+d.
+Any form of inmate identification issued by a sheriff's department, if the inmate is in custody in a local detention facility; or

+2. There is reasonable reliance on any one of the following forms of identification, provided that it also contains a photograph, description of the person, signature of the person, and an identifying number:

+(a) A passport issued by a foreign government, provided that it has been stamped by the U.S. Immigration and Naturalization Service or the U.S. Citizenship and Immigration Services;

+(b) A driver's license issued by another state or by a Canadian or Mexican public agency authorized to issue driver's licenses;

+(c) An identification card issued by another state;

+(d) A United States military identification card (caution: current military identification cards might not contain all the required information);

+(e) An employee identification card issued by an agency or office of the State of California, or an agency or office of a city, county, or city and county in California.